 When kids jump around on this trampoline, their joints will be stimulated, and that can help regulate inner balance.

 A small trampoline with a bar is a great choice for kids, as long as you monitor what they’re doing to avoid any accidents.
 “There’s vestibular input and it’s fun.
 It’s something that’s physically engaging.
 And they’re getting physical activity,” says Silverman.

 Babies and toddlers explore textures and colors with this board book.

 Silverman encourages parents to load up on books, books, and more books.
 “Don’t buy a kids book and have them sit with it.
 Interact with it.
 Have them hold the book, especially if the books have tactile things in them.
 Board books with sensory options are great,” she says.

 The play kitchen features an electronic stovetop burner with working lights and sounds.

 Sure, it might take you a month to put this together (we kid, we kid).
 But the payoff is worth it.
 “Imaginative and collaborative play are skills we’re wanting to enhance.
 So I’d say get a dollhouse, or a play kitchen,” says Silverman, which will encourage your kid to engage with you or other kids.
-This dream kitchen includes a chalkboard, a kitchen clock with movable hands, recycling bag, and pots and pans, utensils, dinnerware, flatware, and even a pot holder.
+This dream kitchen helps kids get into collaborative play and because it looks like a real kitchen, it helps kids make sense of the adult world around them.